 - 1 cup whole milk (or 1/2 cup half and half or cream)

-- 2 tablespoons parsley (chopped , + more for serving)
+- 2 tablespoon parsley (chopped , + more for serving)

 - Sprinkle the chicken with salt, pepper, Italian seasoning, and dried thyme.
 Place the chicken in a large ziplock bag and drizzle with approximately 1 tablespoon of olive oil.
 Mix chicken thoroughly to evenly coat with oil and sprinkle with 2-3 tablespoons of all-purpose flour.
 Seal the bag and toss around the chicken breasts until each is completely coated with flour.
 Set aside.